AayushGitH/Git_tutorial/README.md

 # Git_tutorial
-This is my repository for practicing the git commands.
-This is the demo for demonstrating the readme.md file Third time trying to put some stuff in README.md file
+This is my repository for practicing the git commands.\n This is the demo for demonstrating the readme.md file Third time trying to put some stuff in README.md file